About

 https://www.theguardian.com/politics/gallery/2018/jun/02/womens-banners-to-celebrate-100-years-of-suffrage-in-pictures

-2017 Scenario: Collaborators and Hecklers – Performative Pedagogy and Interruptive Processes
+2017 Scenario: Collaborators and Hecklers – Performative Pedagogy and Interruptive Processes http://publish.ucc.ie/journals/scenario/2017/01/Campbell/05/en#F2

-2016 Review of ‘Mind Control Tower’ Estuary Festival Vice.com
+2016 Vice.com Review of ‘Mind Control Tower’ Estuary Festival

 https://creators.vice.com/en_uk/article/englands-mind-control-tower-war-history

-2013 Interview re Superstrumps ’Imaginations’ – Journal of Cross Cultural Image Studies
+2013 ’Imaginations’ – Journal of Cross Cultural Image Studies Interview re Superstrumps

 https://www3.csj.ualberta.ca/imaginations/?p=4823